4d/docs/docs/FormObjects/checkbox_overview.md

 ## Using a standard action

-You can assign a standard action to a check box (using the [OBJECT SET ACTION](https://doc.4d.com/4Dv17R5/4D/17-R5/OBJECT-SET-ACTION.301-4128268.en.html) command or the [Action](properties_Action.md#standard-action) theme of the Property List) to handle attributes of text areas.
-For example, if you select the `fontBold` standard action, at runtime the check box will manage the "bold" attribute of the selected text in the current area.
+You can assign a [standard action](properties_Action.md#standard-action) to a check box to handle attributes of text areas.
+For example, if you assign the `fontBold` standard action, at runtime the check box will manage the "bold" attribute of the selected text in the current area.

 Only actions that can represent a true/false status ("checkable" actions) are supported by this object: